niltsiar/another_todo/.junie/guidelines.md

 * For compose, use ImmutableList from kotlinx when possible.
 * Using kotest, create tests using property based testing and test the business logic of the app.
+* Instead of sealed classes use sealed interfaces when possible for sealed hierarchies.
+* Include compose previews for all composables.